smfm-project/sen2mosaic/docs/source/index.rst

 * `Sentinelhub <https://github.com/sinergise/sentinelhub>`_: A library for searching and downloading Sentinel-2 products.
 * `Sen2cor <http://step.esa.int/main/third-party-plugins-2/sen2cor/>`_: Atmospheric correction and cloud masking for Sentinel-2.
-* `Sen2three <http://step.esa.int/main/third-party-plugins-2/sen2three/>`_: Synthesis of atmospherically corrected Sentinel-2 images into cloud-free composite images (version 1.1.0 or later).

-The tools sen2cor and sen2three are both built around the `Anaconda <https://www.anaconda.com/download/>`_ distribution of Python.
+The sen2cor tool is built around the `Anaconda <https://www.anaconda.com/download/>`_ distribution of Python.
 The modules used in these scripts are all available in Anaconda Python.

 Who do I talk to?
 -----------------